- The latest Stanbic IBTC Bank Nigeria PMI shows most companies continued to report less demand, attributable to an increase in the cost of products.

 Inflationary pressures grip Nigeria’s economy

-Nigeria’s economy experienced increasing impact of inflationary pressures in end of the third quarter, with companies reporting a significant uptick in both input costs and output prices.
-According to the survey between 12 and 26 September, markets experienced the sharpest rise in input costs and output prices in six months.
+Nigeria’s economy experienced an increasing impact of inflationary pressures at the end of the third quarter, with companies reporting a significant uptick in input and output costs.
+According to the survey, between 12 and 26 September, markets experienced the sharpest rise in input costs and output prices in six months.

 “Output increased in agriculture and manufacturing, but fell in wholesale & retail and services.
 Meanwhile, companies remained reluctant to hold inventories in September, cutting stocks of purchases for the second month running and to the largest extent since May 2020,” noted Muyiwa Oni.